 Event 3 (Reverse) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; reverse.
-In an effort to enhance realism, PFA has disabled the reverse phase so that it doesn't power the motors and cause the engine to move backward.
+In an effort to enhance realism.
+PFA has disabled the reverse phase so that it doesn't power the motors and cause the engine to move backward.
 Upon entering reverse, PFA confirms to the operator that it has entered the reverse state by immediately playing the highlight sound of the conductor's voice saying "baggage to the right."
-This is followed by the continued ambient sounds of passenger footsteps, muffled voices, baggage being moved about grashing sour baggage being moved about, crashing sound and whistling for a taxi.
+This is followed by the continued ambient sounds of passenger footsteps, muffled voices, baggage being moved about, crashing sound and whistling for a taxi.
 These sounds and the conductor highlight are randomly repeated as long as the system remains in the "reverse" state.

 Event 4 (Neutral Before Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; neutral before reverse.
 PFA confirms to the operator that it has entered the neutral before forward phase by emmitting two quick air release sounds.
 This is followed by a public address message that the train on track 1 or 2 (whichever track number the arriving public address message stated) is now boarding.
 Upon completion of the PA message, two conductor voice highlights randomly begin playing.
 These conductor voices include "Welcome Aboard" and "Tickets Please".
-In addition to the two conductor highlights, the station ambient sounds continue and still include passenger approximately 7 chimes of the bell, the engine automatically begins moving out in the forward phase with the bell continuing to footsteps, muffled voices, baggage being moved about, crashing sound and whistling for a taxi.
-The departing public address message automatically repeats itself every 60 seconds with the highlights and station ambient sounds randomly occurring as long as the system remains in the "neutral before forward" phase.
+In addition to the two conductor highlights, the station ambient sounds continue and still include passenger footsteps, muffled voices, baggage being moved about, crashing sound and whistling for a taxi.